ColeLab/ClinicalActFlow_release/README.md

 [Published paper is available here](https://linktogohere)

 This code was run on a compute cluster at Rutgers (https://oarc.rutgers.edu/).
-The intention of this code release is to enable others to adapt and use the code for their needs - not as a package.
-If you are interested in the analyses I point you towards the [_activity flow toolbox_](https://colelab.github.io/ActflowToolbox/), a proper code base with documentation etc.,
+The intention of this code release is to enable others to adapt and use the code for their needs.
+If you are interested in the analyses I would recommend you check out the [__activity flow toolbox__](https://colelab.github.io/ActflowToolbox/) developed by the Cole Lab.
+The toolbox contains user friendly functions and documentation to perform activity flow mapping.
+Its development has continued after this project finished, so it would be best practice to use the toolbox (rather than this code).

-Feel free to e-mail me with questions.

-Email: luke [dot] hearne [at] gmail [dot] com
+Feel free to e-mail me with questions at luke [dot] hearne [at] gmail [dot] com

-## General organization